 2. Limit screen time – electronics should be turned off at least one hour before bed.
 This includes video games, computer, tv, tablets, and cellphones.
 These devices not only can cause anxiety and stimulation before bedtime, but screens emit blue light, which is a melatonin suppressor, making falling to sleep much more challenging for your child.

 3. Pick a relaxing bedtime routine – your child is exposed to stimulation all day and can find comfort in a relaxing, quiet bedtime routine.
 For older children this may include some independent time reading books or listening to music.
 Keep your routine calm, quiet, and screen free.
 If your child is struggling with nighttime fears or anxiety, try some relaxation exercises and deep breathing.

 4. Good nutrition and exercise – children that participate in outdoor activities are not only happier and healthier, but they tend to sleep better.
 A balanced diet with healthy protein, fats, and plenty of fruits and vegetables, can aid in healthy sleep and better wellness overall.

 As your child enters a new school year, take time to evaluate their sleep.
 Quality sleep is the center of learning, development, and growth.
 Well rested children learn better, retain information better, and maintain better health.
 As parents and educators, the importance of sleep should not be overlooked in our children and students.

+Need more sleep tips for kids?
 Thinking of hiring a sleep consultant?
 Wondering what a sleep consultant even does?
 Sleep Solutions for Children is a pediatric sleep consultant practice that is based out of Fort Collins, Colorado.
 Founder and lead sleep consultant, Becky Remley, partners with local and out of state clients, who are in need of sleep training services and customized solutions for their family’s sleep needs.

 Wondering if sleep training is right for you?
 Book a free sleep evaluation!